ArthurChenCoding/State-Estimation-and-Localization-for-Self-Driving-Cars/README.md

 State estimation is a vital part of any self-driving car software stack, which relies on the sensor measurements consists of an IMU, a GNSS receiver, and a LiDAR to provide an accurate state estimation.
 However, since all of sensors provide measurements of varying reliability and at different rates and reference frame, spacial and temporal multisensor calibration is required.

-This project implementated the Error-State Extended Kalman Filter (ES-EKF) on state estimation pipeline.
+This project implementated the Error-State Extended Kalman Filter (ES-EKF) on state estimation pipeline to enhence the accuracy and reliability.

 # Reference
 [State Estimation and Localization for Self-Driving Cars by University of Toronto](https://www.coursera.org/learn/state-estimation-localization-self-driving-cars/home/info)\